 O-ISM3 is ISO 27001-compatible to the point that O-ISM3 can be used as a tool to aid the implementation of ISO 27001 or to certify an organisation by both standards.
 O-ISM3 is a specification for creating ISM systems, so O-ISM3 itself does not need to be ISO27001 compliant.
 Certification is performed on specific ISM systems, thus O-ISM3 can be used to create ISO 27001-compliant ISM systems that will have to use risk analysis/assessment and implement all applicable ISO 27001 controls.
 The O-ISM3 Consortium provides certification in collaboration with ISO 9001 and ISO 27001 certification bodies.

 O-ISM3 provides a risk analysis methodology, which is compatible with the use of all widely recognized risk analysis standards, like OCTAVE, MEHARI, EBIOS or MAGERIT.

-If an organization already has an ISM system in place, O-ISM3 is compatible with this approach, and can help enhance current ISM systems beyond compliance with current standards to higher, and more difficult to achieve, maturity levels.
-If an organization does not yet have an ISMS and is familiar with process-based management approaches such as ISO 9001, COBIT or ITIL; if an organization needs a top-down approach that roots on its business mission; if the organization has limited resources; or if the organization plans to outsource parts of its ISMS or is looking for an accredited ISM system, then O-ISM3 is right for the organization.
+If an organisation already has an ISM system in place, O-ISM3 is compatible with this approach, and can help enhance current ISM systems beyond compliance with current standards to higher, and more difficult to achieve, maturity levels.
+If an organisation does not yet have an ISMS and is familiar with process-based management approaches such as ISO 9001, COBIT or ITIL; if an organisation needs a top-down approach that roots on its business mission; if the organisation has limited resources; or if the organisation plans to outsource parts of its ISMS or is looking for an accredited ISM system, then O-ISM3 is right for the organization.